takanory/slides/20190224pyconapac/PITCHME.md

 +++

-## Back grounds and Motivation
+## Background and Motivation

 Note:
 (2m)
-* First, I will talk about Back grounds and Motivation of this talk.
+* First, I will talk about the Background and Motivation of this talk.

 +++